 Rather than have the transcript on the same page as the video, create a link to another page – this has the advantage of creating some cross-linking, which Google likes.
 The major drawback here is that the user has to focus on a separate page to see the transcript, rather than the page with the video.

-As previously written in this space, schemas are an SEO-friendly method for web developers to tell search engines exactly what the content on the page is, in very specific terms.
+As previously written in this space, structured data is content-specific detail that can help improve search engines' understanding of that content.
 One of the tags in the video schema is for transcript - http://schema.org/transcript.
 Note that this schema format is tag content, so the actual transcript text will not appear visible to a site visitor.